Tony00187/location-tracking-app/README.md

 ## Available Scripts

+- `build-apks-to-outputs.sh` - Builds both user and admin APKs and places them in the outputs folder
-- `build-user-apk.sh` - Prepares and builds the user version APK
+- `build-user-apk.sh` - Builds only the user version APK
-- `build-admin-apk.sh` - Prepares and builds the admin version APK
+- `build-admin-apk.sh` - Builds only the admin version APK
 - `build-android.sh` - Builds the full combined app APK
 - `run-android.sh` - Runs the app on a connected Android device
 - `update-api-url.sh` - Updates the API endpoint URL in the background service

+The server URL can also be configured directly in the user app by tapping "Configure Server URL" on the welcome screen.

 ## Privacy Notice